 4. Low Cost Upgrade

-You can improve your keyboard without buying new parts.
+You can improve your keyboard without buying expensive new parts.
+Many enthusiasts also explore how technology and problem-solving improve modern devices.

 Force Break Mod vs Tape Mod